In No Rush To Kiss.

 On December 31st 1978, I attended the New Year’s Eve Rush concert at Maple Leaf Gardens.
 It would be the third consecutive and final year that Rush would headline the end of year concert at the Gardens.
 On this night the upstart Toronto band Max Webster would be the opening act.

-Rush are three hometown boys, Geddy Lee, Alex Lifeson and Neil Peart all from the Willowdale area of Toronto.
-The band had already recorded six albums by the time they rolled into the Gardens for the Hemispheres tour concert to usher in 1979.
-During the late seventies Rush was at the height of their hard rock and heavy metal popularity.
-Rush was performing for sold out concerts worldwide.
-I could hardly be considered a huge Rush fan, but I did have a couple of their albums in my collection.
-I had already attended one other Rush concert also at the Gardens, but for me I liked Max Webster more than Rush.
+During the late seventies Rush was at the height of their hard rock and heavy metal popularity and were performing for sold out concerts worldwide.
+I could hardly be considered a huge Rush fan, but I did have a couple of their albums and I had already attended one other Rush concert also at the Gardens.
+I actually liked Max Webster more than Rush.

-This night would also be memorable for me because I would also be going on my first date.
 Her name was Arlene; she was seventeen and she also worked at the Jupiter store where I worked as a manager trainee.
-The Jupiter store was a larger discount department store owned by the S.S.
+The Jupiter store was a larger discount department store also owned by the S.S.
 Kresge Company.
 I had been promoted to the store in Scarborough just a couple months earlier.

 There was not much to like about my new promotion.

-I didn't have much more money in my pocket although I now had a much longer commute.
-A commute that would see me now taking a long bus ride added to the two subways each way.
-I could easily spend close to four hours commuting to and from the store each day at Markham Road and Lawrence Avenue.
+I didn't have much more money in my pocket although I now had a much longer and time consuming commute.
+A commute that would see me now taking a long bus ride added to the two subways I already took each way.
+I could easily spend close to four hours commuting to and from the store at Markham Road and Lawrence Avenue.

-Rob was the manager, I liked him but my boss was Hank and I didn't like him.
+y boss was Hank and I didn't like him.
 Hank was the assistant manager who suffered from a severe case of small man syndrome.
-Hank always found it necessary to overly assert his poor management skills on store staff to compensate for his short, chubby, greasy and pathetic lack of masculinity.
+Hank always found it necessary to overly assert his poor management skills on the store staff to compensate for his short, chubby, greasy and pathetic lack of masculinity.

 Arlene worked part-time at the store, she was a grade twelve high school student.
-She was tall, pretty and she always had time for a chat with yours truly.
-I had the feeling that Arlene kind of liked me, but I was very nervous about asking her out for fear she would say no.
+She was a taller girl and very pretty who always had time for a chat with yours truly.
+I kind of had the feeling that Arlene liked me, but I was very nervous about asking her out on a date for fear she would say no.

 Back then I lived in constant fear of rejection.

-The Cedarbrae Theaters were right across the street from the store.
-There were many times I thought about asking her out to a movie after work, but she always worked the evening shift after school up until the store closed at nine.
-And because I never worked on weekends, I put my movie idea on the back burner.
+The Cedarbrae Theaters were right across the street from the store and there were many times I thought about asking her out to a movie one night after work.
+Arlene always worked the evening shift after school right up until the store closed at nine.
+B

 During one of our chats, Arlene confessed to being a huge Rush fan.
-I figured this would be my first real opportunity to ask her out since I knew Rush was performing at the Gardens on New Year’s Eve.
+Right away I figured this would be my first real opportunity to ask her out since I knew Rush was performing at the Gardens on New Year’s Eve.
 I mustered up the courage and asked her out to the show with me.
-Although, I made it look like I was already going to the show and my buddy had to cancel so I now had an extra ticket.
+Although, I made it seem like I was already going to the show with my buddy and he had to cancel so I now had an extra ticket.

 The truth was that I was not going to the show and I had no tickets.